OpenNMS/opennms/README.md

 [OpenNMS][]
 ===========

 [OpenNMS][] is an open-source network monitoring platform that helps you visualize and monitor everything on your local and distributed networks.
-OpenNMS offers comprehensive fault, performance, and traffic monitoring, and alarm generation in one place.
+OpenNMS offers comprehensive fault, performance, and traffic monitoring with alarm generation in one place.
 Highly customizable and scalable, OpenNMS integrates with your core business applications and workflows.

 Features